 For the majority of my drawings I keep things relatively simple and just use black ink with two tones of gray.
-While I used a Sakura Pigma Micron Pen for many years, my new go-to is the Lamy Safari Fountain Pen with an extra fine nib.
+I’ve used a Sakura Pigma Micron Pen and the Lamy Safari Fountain Pen with an extra fine nib.
+But my new favorite is the BAMF fountain pen from The Desiderata Pen Company.
+It has a flexible nib that allows for lines of varying widths depending on the pressure applied.
+It’s a joy to use.
+But because it’s a fountain pen, it requires regular cleaning and maintenance.
+I fill the pen with Platinum Carbon black ink.
 After I complete the initial line work, I add depth with two gray brush pens from this set made by Tombow.
-Occasionally I’ll add some varying line widths with two black Tombow Fudenosuke Brush Pens (both soft and hard).

 These are just some of the resources that I use on a day to day basis to shoot photos, draw pictures and do any kind of creative writing.
 I’m hoping to add more tools that I use to create and host this website in the near future.